goat-farm/quizlord/README.md

 # HERD:

-I'd like to gamify productive discourse because if we took the time to explain everything to toddlers the world would be a better place
+I'd like to gamify productive discourse because if we took the time to explain everything to toddlers the world would be a better place.
+This is copied from another user (fork yeah!) but could be a great place to start.